8 min read

 How Christmas is Celebrated in Singapore

-For many expats, one of the hardest times to be away from your home country is during the festive season — like Christmas.
-After all, the holiday season is usually about family, friends, and all that is near and dear to you.
+If you're an expat living in Singapore, you may agree that one of the hardest times to be away from your home country is during the festive season.
+After all, Christmas time is usually about family, friends, and all that is near and dear to you.

 Christmas markets and carnivals?
 Check.
 A turkey feast?
 Check.
 Hallmark Christmas movie?
 Check.
 Hot chocolate sipped at the foot of a live Christmas tree at home?
 Also check.